devlin-barbarino-wedding/devlin-barbarino-wedding/accommodation.md

 __October is a busy time of year in California wine country.
 We highly recommend that you book accommodation as soon as possible.
 See below for hotel options and suggestions.__

 __We will be offering a shuttle service from the Best Western Dry Creek Inn in Healdsburg.
-Information on times will be__
+You do not need to be staying at the hotel to use the shuttle.
+Information on times will be updated on this page and provided in the formal invitations.__

+Uber and Lyft are available in Healdsburg and the surrounding area, but may not be as common as in places such as San Francisco or the Napa Valley.
+Please leave yourself extra time if you are booking a ride-sharing service.

 Please be aware that almost everywhere in wine country requires a two-night minimum stay.
 If you are interested in staying only Saturday night, the Super 8 in Cloverdale and the America's Best Value Inn and Suites in Healdsburg both offer one-night stays.

 ---